 Student loan defaultSeven years

 Payments are considered late if they aren’t made within 30 days of the due date.
-The more payments you miss, the blacker the mark on your credit and the longer it’ll take your credit score to recover.
-These negative items will linger on your credit report for up to seven years from the date of the delinquency.
-And unfortunately, you can’t just get rid of it by closing the account.
+The later the payment — whether it’s 30, 60 or 90 days late — the greater the impact on your score.
+And unfortunately, you can’t just get rid of the derogatory mark by closing the account.

 The negative impact of a late payment will be greatest when it’s fresh and strongest for people with high credit scores.
-In fact, a single missed payment can cause your score to drop by as many as 180 points.
+In fact, a single missed payment can cause your score to drop by over 150 points if you’re over 90 days late and have good credit.
 As time passes, the impact to your credit score will decrease, but it’s still good to take action sooner rather than later.

-How to fix it: Start by bringing any overdue accounts current.
-After that, the only defense here is a good offense.
+Start by bringing any overdue accounts current.
+After that, the only defense is a good offense.
 To keep late payments from hurting your credit, always make your payments on time.

 A charged-off account is one that the credit card company or lender writes off as a loss.
 Your account may be charged off even if you’ve been making payments if those payments are below the monthly minimum.
 If the debt is charged off and sold to a debt collection agency, you’ll receive two separate derogatory marks: one for the charged-off account and one for the collections activity.